jaredfeldman/jaredfeldman/ice_kicker_logistic_regression/README.md

     │   ├── processed             <- This contains our final dataset (70% of total) used for our 3 models │   └── homework              <- This contains our dataset for HW12
     ├── notebooks                 <- .Rmd notebooks
-    ├── references                <- This contains a table describing our feature-engineered variables.
-All other information about nflverse can be found [here](https://www.nflfastr.com/)
     ├── reports                   <- This contains our final report in .Rmd and .pdf formats └── src                       <- Source code for use in this project.
        ├── data                   <- This contains the scripts used to generate initial dataframe and create FG dataframe